-^{} FTE = Full-Time Equivalent, GVA = Gross Value Added, Indirect benefits refer to Supply Chain effects, but not Consumption Effects.
+FTE = Full-Time Equivalent, GVA = Gross Value Added, Indirect benefits refer to Supply Chain effects, but not Consumption Effects.
 See Definitions in the Appendix for more information.
+Source: REMPLAN; Baltinas; Urbis

-This report is dated December 2021 and incorporates information and events up to that date only and excludes any information arising, or event occurring, after that date which may affect the validity of Urbis Pty Ltd's (Urbis) opinion in this report.
-Urbis prepared this report on the instructions, and for the benefit only, of Saracen Developments (Instructing Party) for the purpose of a Economic Benefit Assessment (Purpose) and not for any other purpose or use.
+This report is dated November 2021 and incorporates information and events up to that date only and excludes any information arising, or event occurring, after that date which may affect the validity of Urbis Pty Ltd's (Urbis) opinion in this report.
+Urbis prepared this report on the instructions, and for the benefit only, of Baltinas (Instructing Party) for the purpose of an Economic Benefit Snapshot (Purpose) and not for any other purpose or use.
 Urbis expressly disclaims any liability to the Instructing Party who relies or purports to rely on this report for any purpose other than the Purpose and to any party other than the Instructing Party who relies or purports to rely on this report for any purpose whatsoever (including the Purpose).